sul-dlss/cybersource-rest-ruby/README.md

 ```
 e.g.
 ```
-    $ Ruby Samples\Payments\CoreServices\proce.rb
+    $ ruby Samples/Payments/CoreServices/ProcessPayment.rb
 ```

-#### To set your API credentials for an API request,Configure the following information in cybs.yml file:
+#### To set your own API credentials for an API request, configure the following information in resource/cybs.yml file:

   * Http